Goowpea/support/README.md

 Storage node - servers storing copy of the data that is being distributed from the origin server.
 They are standing behind Edge nodes as commonly they have larger, but slower storage media.

 Shield - storage tier servers (or PoP) protecting the origin serves from incoming requests to avoid overload and reduce slowness/latency.
-Sheild collapses the same requests to avoid hitting the server as well as define chaching rules for the data.
+Shield collapses the same requests to avoid hitting the server as well as define chaching rules for the data.

 Origin - servers being the main source of the content that is being distributed across the infrastructure by the Content Delivery Network